 Generating a report of the classification results

-On the Results screen, click on Generate Report.
-Select the checkbox beside Create Report for Each Input DAF if an individual report for each input daf is required.
+On the Results screen, click on Generate Report to create a single report that summarizes all input data.
+To generate a separate report for each input file, select the checkbox beside Create Report for Each Input DAF if an individual report for each input daf is required.
 Click on OK.

 Once completed, open the folder where the report files have been saved.
 Within the folder, there is an experiment .pdf report and a Resources folder.